bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 There are some sections we can break down:

 - `ping` - this is the **name of the command** to run.
-In this example ping is a program that sends echo packets to a server to test if it's accessible.
+In this example `ping` is a program that sends echo packets to a server to test if it's accessible.
 - `www.google.com` - is an **argument**.
 This string is passed to the program.
   Here it's the address you want to send the packets to.
-- `-c 3` is also an argument, but a special one called a `flag`, a flag is always a hyphen then a character.
+- `-c 3` is also an argument, but a special one called a `flag`.
+A flag is always a hyphen followed by a character.
 Often, as in this case, the next argument is associated with the flag.

 ### Working with the file system

 A shell is always has a position within your computers file system, much like a your file browser has the current open directory.
 This is often displayed in your prompt.
 To view the active working directory you can use the **p**rint **w**orking **d**irectory command, `pwd`[^2].

 ```